 Tips for eating and drinking

-Drink about 3 litres of water a day while having treatment.
-Eating soft foods helps.
+- Drink about 3 litres of water a day while having treatment.

-You might need to have liquid food into your vein or through a tube into your nose or stomach if you can’t eat enough.
+You might need to have liquid food through a tube into your nose or stomach if you can’t eat enough.
+This is called tube feeding.

 Your hair may fall out in the treatment area.